upworthy

 The dispatcher summoned the Keswick Mountain Rescue Team who sent out a team of 12 people.
 By the time they arrived, the man had regained consciousness and felt well enough to walk down the hill into an awaiting ambulance.
 He was then taken to the hospital for further checks.

-The rescue team had to be amazed that his dogs were able to coordinate a two-dog rescue plan to keep him safe.
+The rescue team was amazed that his dogs were able to coordinate a two-dog rescue plan to keep him safe.
 They thanked them for their bravery on Facebook.

 "Many thanks to the passing walker and the amazing dogs," the rescue team wrote.

 The man who collapsed did a good job in picking the right dogs to accompany him on a hike.
-Labradors are known to be one of the smartest dog breeds and the golden retriever, among the most loyal.
+Labradors are known to be one of the smartest dog breeds and golden retrievers are among the most loyal.

 Let's hope that both dogs got a bowl full of treats when they got home that night because they are a wonderful example of why dogs are known as "man's best friend."